Skip to main content

 LEXINGTON, Ky.
 (Oct.
 8, 2024) — It’s University of Kentucky Homecoming week — a time when the UK community comes together to celebrate and honor its alumni.
 This week, UKNow is shining a spotlight on just a few of the thousands of alumni who embody the university’s mission to advance Kentucky.
 Spanning generations, these Wildcats are making lasting impacts in the Commonwealth and beyond through their careers and service to their communities.

-Today’s spotlight is on Laura Farnsworth, a 2006 graduate from the UK College of Arts and
+Today’s spotlight is on Laura Farnsworth, a 2006 graduate from the UK College of

 By Blair Hoover Conner and Jenny Wells-Hosley